Aurel300/plustd/README.md

 # plustd #

-**This library is in development**

-Plustd is a Haxe library in development, aimed at 2D game development, interactive apps, and more - performance-oriented while supporting many platforms.
+Plustd is a Haxe library *in development*, aimed at 2D game development, interactive apps, and more - performance-oriented while supporting many platforms.

 Currently, it supports: